GeoffAWaddington/CSI30Wiki/FX-Zone-Activation-(FocusedFX,-TrackFXMenu,-SelectedTrackFXMenu,-SelectedTrack).md

 * **SelectedTrack:** When this mode is enabled, simply selecting a track in Reaper will activate any FX maps on that track.
 This is particularly handy for control surfaces with pre-defined layouts like the Softube Console One.
 With this mode, because multiple FX can be activated at once (example: an EQ and a compressor), users would have to be careful when mapping their fx.zon files as to avoid conflicts. **Mapping action: GoSelectedTrack**

+**Tip:** You can use different FX activation methods on the same surface and use the various mapping actions to dictate which method is activate at any given time.
+Example: you can have a TrackFXMenu and a SelectedTrackFXMenu that you use a button to switch between, while also having another button toggling FocusedFXMapping as needed.

 ## FocusedFXMapping
 CSI version 2 has FocusedFX mapping enabled by default.
 This means if you have a fx.zon file for a particular FX/instrument plugin, and open the GUI in Reaper, that mapping will become activated on your surface by default.
 You can toggle this behavior off and on by assigning a button to the ToggleEnableFocusedFXMapping action as shown below:
 ```